gitpeblo/earthquake_CNN/README.md

 # earthquake_CNN

-Predict the effect of earthquakes on bulding strctures using Convolutional Neural Networks.
+Predict the effect of earthquakes on building structures using Convolutional Neural Networks.